kentaro/hato/README.md

 ### WebHook

 Hato supports GitHub/GitHub Enterprise-formatted webhook.
+Path is expected to be `/webhook/:owner/:repository` like below:

 ```
-$ curl -d 'payload={...}' -d 'api_key=test' http://localhost:9699/webhook
+$ curl -d 'payload={...}' -d 'api_key=test' http://localhost:9699/webhook/kentaro/hato
 ```

-The tag is automatically built from payload.
-For example, the tag for this repository will be `webhook.kentaro.hato`.
+Tag is automatically built from the path.
+For example, the tag for the path above will be `webhook.kentaro.hato`.

 Consult [the documentation](https://help.github.com/articles/post-receive-hooks) for the details of webhook.